jtagxhub/jetpack-agx-build/README.md

              > re-setup "Xavier --> Linux_for_Tegra"
        3.4 $ kbuild
              > build kernel source code, output to $TOP/out/KERNEL, $TOP/out/MODULES
              > Copy the generated Image and dtbto $OUT/kernel.
-If "-m" specified, modules will also be copied 3.5 $ kdefconfig
+If "-a" specified, modules will also be copied 3.5 $ kdefconfig
              > generate .config from defconfig (make xxx_defconfig) 3.6 $ kmenuconfig